 Editing pages in WordPress tutorial

-What I must make you aware of is that themes or plugins may provide customised page edit options.
+What I must first make you aware of is that themes and plugins sometimes customise the ‘page edit’ screen.

-Now we’ve established that you are not using a custom builder let’s get started.
+Now we’ve established that you are not using a custom builder let’s begin.

 This icon shows or hides extra formatting options.
 Keep it activated.